 - Military identification card with photo

-- Student identification from a high school or accredited instituiton of higher learning with photo
+- Student identification from a high school or accredited institution of higher learning with photo

 - Tribal identification with photo